Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

 Discussion of the relation between economic ideas and policy in the United States.
 Readings about Hamilton, Carey, Ely, Commons, Clark, Eccles, Okun, and others.
-Prerequisite: ECON 203 or ECON 257.
+Prerequisite: ECON 203.

 ECON 427.
 International Economic Theory.
 1 Credit.